Gréta Mayer: Espoir: 2017–19

 Mayer competed at the 2017 Tournoi International where she placed third in the all-around behind Italians Angela Andreoli and Giulia Messali.
 She next competed at the Hungarian Master Championships where she placed seventh in the all-around, third on balance beam, and fourth on floor exercise.

 In May 2018 Mayer competed at the Elek Matolay Memorial where she placed first in the espoir all-around and on vault, uneven bars, and balance beam.
 She placed sixth on floor exercise.
 In June she competed at Gym Festival Trnava where she placed second in the all-around behind Dagmara Pyzio of Poland.

-2019

-Mayer began the year competing at the Elek Matolay Memorial where she won silver on vault and balance beam behind Sabrina Voinea and on floor exercise behind Amalia Puflea.
+Mayer began the 2019 season competing at the Elek Matolay Memorial where she won silver on vault and balance beam behind Sabrina Voinea and on floor exercise behind Amalia Puflea.
 Mayer next competed at the Hungarian Master Championships where she placed first in the all-around.